danielnemetz/rclone-backup/README.md

 ## Configuration

-Create a `.env` file in the same directory as the script with the following variables:
+Create a `.env` file in the appropriate config directory:
+- Per-user: `~/.config/rclone-backup/.env`
+- Global (optional, for all users): `/etc/rclone-backup/.env`

 ```bash
 # Required